dade92/side_channel_attack_suite/README.md

     1) Architectural analysis tool performs side channel attacks on a set of traces in dpacalc format.
     It can also perform known input analysis, useful for architectural characterization.

-    2) Trace inspector produces png images with the mean and the standard deviation of the traces.
+    2) Trace inspector tool produces png images with the mean and the standard deviation of the traces.
     It draws also the persistence graph of the traces and their spectrum (based on the mean).

     3) T-test tool performs t-test analysis on a pair of traces, of order 1 and higher (up to order 5,